Sunday, December 25, 2022

 Source: Hans Holbein

 Why do I dislike 5e's Fighter so much?
 Do I need a reason?
 Must they occupy the prized-place at the beginning of my story, as well as the end?
 I suppose, in a sentence; I don't like that they aren't the best at fighting.
 Barbarians are pretty good at fighting.
 Rogues are pretty good at fighting.
 Paladins are great at fighting.
-Rangers fight good.
+Rangers fight well.
 Did you know that 5e Bards are proficient in all martial weapons?
 I'm a little surprised every time I hear that.
 Monks are good at fighting.
-Clerics can fight pretty well.
-Most Druids are pretty good in a melee.
+Clerics are effective in a fight.
+Most Druids are pretty reliable in a melee.
 You see what I'm getting at here?
 Most of the classes are pretty good at fighting!
-That's the majority!
-A strong majority!
+That's the majority, a strong majority!
 Fighters don't deal the most damage, and don't take the most beating, and aren't the scariest, and aren't the physically strongest, and aren't the most skilled with weapons, and aren't any good in a barfight or an ambush.
 Fighter isn't the "Good at Fighting" class, they're the "Capable of Fighting" class.

 "5e has a problem with focus, and being a martial sucks" isn't an original complaint, but when it comes to complaints I don't feel the need to be original.
 G. K. Chesterton said something along the lines of, it's good to be innocent, and it's a shame when you becomes so old and jaded that you can see evil without being immediately horrified and disgusted.
 Ladies and gentlemen: I just reread a bunch of 5e and it still gets tree-sap stuck in my armhairs.